pradsy90/datacom-labs/Subnetting/Subnetting.md

 * Run "`$ exit`" on Bob and Alice to leave the SSH sessions.
 * Run "`> vagrant destroy`" to turn off the machines and delete them completely.
 Answer "y" to confirm deletion.

+### Attribtion

+The original version of this lab comes from: https://github.com/rschuetzler/datacom-labs